- Find a Trail

 - Get Involved

 The North Coast Inland Trail is a series of trails across multiple northern Ohio counties that, as they expand and connect, are emerging as an impressive long-distance trail between Cleveland and Toledo.
-Within Huron County, two sections are open that total 15.6 miles.
+Within Huron County, the trail was built in two sections, with an on-road route bridging the gap in the trail between Collins and Wakeman.
 The other two segments of the North Coast Inland Trail are located in Lorain County and Sandusky and Ottawa counties.

 The agriculture landscape continues to the town of Monroeville, where a fabulously restored train depot (dating back to 1863) awaits.
 The depot and surrounding area host drinking water, a picnic shelter, restrooms, and—if you’re lucky—some great company from a local volunteer!